tomthescientist3001/replica_youtuber_0003/README.md

 ### Introduction

-I have tried to follow the video turorial but there were some issues, errors and other obstacles that did not allow me to use the same code as his but I tried to somehow come out with the same data results or as similar as possible.
-I am still learning and special thanks to Alex for his videos.
+I have fedollow the video tutorial, but there were some issues, errors, and other obstacles that did not allow me to use the same code as his.
+However, I attempted to achieve similar results or as close as possible.
+I am still learning, and special thanks to Alex for his videos.

-The excel files I saved them both as CSV.
-Then to import them to SQL Server, I right clicked on the database 'PortfolioProject', 'Taks' then 'Iport Data'.
+To import the Excel files into SQL Server, I saved them both as CSV files.
+Then, I imported them by following these steps:

+1. Right-clicked on the database 'PortfolioProject'.
+2. Selected 'Tasks' and then 'Import Data'.
-In the pop window, select as source 'Flat File Source', then brouse for the data files in CSV format.
-While browsing change format 'text files' for 'CSV'.
+3. In the pop-up window, selected 'Flat File Source' as the source.
+4. Browsed for the data files in CSV format.
+While browsing, changed the format from 'text files' to 'CSV'.
-For destination select 'Microsoft OLE DB Provider for SQL Server'
+5. For the destination, selected 'Microsoft OLE DB Provider for SQL Server'.

 ### The SQL Queries